Evantilton/Github_Greenlight/README.md

 1. Fork and Clone the repo.
 2. Open up your editor of choice and run an `npm install`
-3. Run `node index.js` in your terminal

 ## Usage

-1. Run the program with 'Node index.js'
+1. Run the program with `node index.js`
 2. The Cronjob will start and depending on what your timer is set for (default 1 minute) it will push a change to github.
 I wouldn't run it faster than a minute to avoid command conflicts.  (https://www.npmjs.com/package/cron)
 3. Keep it running until you have the desired number of commits in your github.

 ## Built With

 1. Javascript
 2. Cronjob
-3. Child_process
-4. Chalk
+3. Chalk
-5. Clear
+4. Clear
-6. Figlet
+5. Figlet

 ## Future